ShellCheck ✅; Dagger 🗡; CI/CD Design Principles

 "Lint is a command which examines C source programs, detecting a number of bugs and obscurities.
 It enforces the type rules of C more strictly than the C compilers.
 It may also be used to enforce a number of portability restrictions involved in moving programs between different machines and/or operating systems.
 Another option detects a number of wasteful, or error prone, constructions which nevertheless are, strictly speaking, legal."

-vi (feel free to take a shot at that in the comments, emacs-folk) has ways of providing the same functionality, but I wasn't in the habit of running linters prior to Xcode/RStudio, so I've never really dug in to linting in
+vi (feel free to take a shot at that in the comments, emacs-folk) has ways of providing the same functionality.
+Butm I wasn't in the habit of running linters before Xcode/RStudio, so I've never really dug in to linting in

 The third is having to create and share code/projects in teams.
 Linters help enforce coding standards, which is incredibly important when working on any sized project with one or more coding partners.
-It is fine to have a personal style when coding, but a team really needs to agree upon a set of rules to each member can expect to see source files in a certain format and using certain idioms, so everyone can Get Stuff Done™ as quickly and error-free as possible.
+It is fine to have a personal style when coding.
+However, a team really needs to agree upon a set of rules.
+That way, each member can expect to see source files in a certain format and using certain idioms, so everyone can Get Stuff Done™ as quickly and error-free as possible.

 One area where I am still somewhat neglectful (as far as linters are concerned) is using them on shell scripts, specifically